 Charter Township of Washington

 The Clerk is responsible for conducting all federal, state, school and local elections.
-Some of the most frequently asked questions are here for your review, and more information is available at the Michigan Voter Information Center, found here.
-If you have additional questions, don't hesitate to call our office at 586-786-0010.
+Some frequently asked questions are here for your review, and more information is available at the Michigan Voter Information Center, found here.
+If you have additional questions, please don't hesitate to call our office at 586-786-0010.

-The Township has 9 polling precincts.
-Once you register to vote, you will receive a voter I.D. card stating the exact location for you.
-If you are currently registered and cannot locate your voter I.D. card, call us for assistance or you can find your information online.
+The Township has 11 polling precincts.
+Once you register to vote, you will be sent a Voter I.D. card listing your polling location and district assignments.
+If you are currently registered and cannot locate your Voter I.D. card, call us for assistance or you can find your information online.
 You are not required to show your Voter ID card in order to vote.

 Who can vote Absentee?

 Note: The Clerk's Office maintains a list of voters who wish to have applications for absentee (mail) ballots sent to them before each election cycle.
 If you wish to be added to the application mailing list, please contact our office.